-Disarmament, Demobilization and Reintegration (DDR); ex-combatant violence; informal military networks in post-conflict societies, conflict resolution, and peacebuilding.
+Disarmament, Demobilization and Reintegration (DDR); ex-combatant violence; informal military networks in post-conflict societies, post-civil war democratization, conflict resolution, and peacebuilding.

 Course co-convenor and lecturer, “International Conflict Resolution”, (15 ECTS credits), within the Master Program in Peace and Conflict Studies.

-Course convenor, “Internship I”/”Internship II”, (15 ECTS credits each), within the Master Program in Peace and Conflict Studies.
+Course convenor, “Local Perspectives on International Peace- and Statebuilding Interventions”, (7,5 ECTS credits), within the Master Program in Peace and Conflict Studies.

 Responsible for the Minor Field Study (MFS) program at the Department of Peace and Conflict Research.